web-dave/angular-starter-v2/readme.md

 * Generate a `order-btn` directive
-* It should add abutton to buy this Book
+* It should add a button to buy this Book

 #### hints